 - Add an HTML Editor field to the form and configure it as follows: visible

 .Once we have copied the Base64 text (the format should be data:image/png;base64…), we go back to the NetGrif Builder.
-In the HTML editor, set the field with the following initial values:
+In the HTML editor field, set the Initial value field as follows:

-- < img src=”BASE64″> where “base64” is the copied data of the image we encoded in the previous step
+- <img src=”BASE64″> where base64 is the copied image data we encoded in the previous step

 Checkbox settings